 Broccoli sprout extract inhibited bladder cancer growth in vitro in cells

-Probiotics are another interesting supplement that can colonize your gut with healthy bacteria, especially during or after antibiotic treatment.
-Nutrients are essential for your health.
+Probiotics are an interesting supplement that can colonize your gut with healthy bacteria, especially during or after antibiotic treatment.
 However, it's advisable you begin by following a healthy diet, and this includes obtaining your nutrients from food.
 There aren't any supplements found effective in decreasing your risk of bladder cancer as of yet.

 Dietary Recommendations for Treatments of Bladder Cancer